nmarsollier/viaduct/docs/content/docs/service_engineers/observability/_index.md

 **Tags:**
 * `operation_name` - GraphQL operation definition name from the query document
   * Only present if the operation definition includes a name
+* `success` - Execution success indicator
+  * `"true"` - No exceptions thrown AND data is present in the response
+  * `"false"` - Exception occurred OR no data in response

 **Use cases:**
 * Measure execution performance excluding parsing/validation overhead